Ethan-Passino/PersonalFinanceApp/README.md

 - Fixed records page not showing a record if it did not have a date set.

 # Known Bugs
-- Budgets vs Actual doesn't work properly and doesn't display the actual values.
+- Monthly expenses graph doesn't display data properly.

 ## 📝 License